JuliaPreludes/Try.jl/README.md

 * Facilitate the ["Easier to ask for forgiveness than permission" (EAFP)](https://docs.python.org/3/glossary.html#term-EAFP) approach as a robust and minimalistic alternative to the trait-based feature detection.
-* Generic tools for composing failable procedures.
+* Generic and extensible tools for composing failable procedures.

 For more explanation, see [Discussion](#discussion) below.